-The SXTA Treaty is what is preparing our future and the future of our generations in assuring our rights and our title are protected.
-There is not a one-size-fits-all treaty for all communities.
-The Treaty is founded on the 3 pillars: Language, Culture & Heritage, Lands, and Governance.
+The Stó:lō Xwexwilmexw Treaty Association was formed to negotiate a treaty for Stó:lō communities.
+The Treaty is for future generations and will assure our rights and our title are protected.
+Our Treaty is founded on the 4 pillars: Language, Culture & Heritage, Lands and Governance.

 Acronyms used throughout the website

 Definitions of Halq’eméylem words used throughout the website